MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-platform-provisioning.md

 ![Diagram of the overall DataOps model.](images/overall-data-ops-model.png)

-At the start of the project, the data platform has one Azure DevOps Project with one or more Azure Boards.
+At the start of the project, the data platform has one Azure DevOps project with one or more Azure Boards.
 Individual DevOps teams focus on:

 - One repository for the data management landing zone, pipelines, and a service connection to the cloud environment.
 - One template repository for the data landing zone, pipelines to deploy a data landing zone instance, and service connections to cloud environments.
 - One template repository for a data integration service, pipelines to deploy a data integration resource group, and service connections to cloud environments.
-These connections are forked from data landing zone Azure DevOps Projects.
+These connections are forked from data landing zone Azure DevOps projects.
 - One template repository for data product services, pipelines to deploy a data product instance, and service connections to cloud environments.
-These connections are forked from data landing zone Azure DevOps Projects.
+These connections are forked from data landing zone Azure DevOps projects.

 Once data landing zones have been deployed, enterprise-scale for analytics and AI prescribes that:

-- Each data landing zone will have its own Azure DevOps Project with one or more Azure Boards.
+- Each data landing zone will have its own Azure DevOps project with one or more Azure Boards.
-- For each new data integration or data product service, its data landing zone Azure DevOps Project fork is created after request approval.
+- For each new data integration or data product service, its data landing zone Azure DevOps project fork is created after request approval.
 - Each data integration or data product service includes:
   - A service connection.
   - A registered pipeline.
-  - A DevOps team with access to their Azure Board and repository.
+  - A DevOps team with access to their Azure board and repository.
   - A different set of policies for the forked repository.

 To control the deployment of data integration and data product services, follow these practices: